 The thundering crash of the waves.
 The velvet gray clouds, sparked with brilliant shards of gold as the sun streams through.
 Oh, the invigorating nip of the air, fragrant with sea salt!
 For another treat, fewer tourists have discovered these secrets this time of year, meaning more solitude to explore.

 Stop in the shops in the tiny town of Bodega on your way to the coast, and then again in the central town by the Bay, and browse to your heart’s content for everything from early California impressionistic portraits, to photography, to turned wood, and frothy, colorful scarves.

-And each winter, locals flock to the Bodega Bay-front restaurant tucked in the lovely Inn at the Tides resort for its delicious crab feeds, offered only when the fishermen are bringing in their fresh catch through winter.
-The reservations-only meals are served on select Fridays from December through March, and are often quickly sold out.
+And each winter, locals flock to this Bodega Bay-front restaurant for its delicious crab feeds, offered only when the fishermen are bringing in their fresh catch through winter.
+These reservations-only meals are served on select Fridays from December through March, and are often quickly sold out.
 It’s a mouthwatering feast of briny-sweet, chilled Dungeness crab served with cocktail sauce, drawn butter and the Tides’ own mustard sauce, clam chowder, linguine, green salad and fresh-baked French bread.
 Get a seat near the windows over looking the water, and keep an eye peeled — that boat out there might be the very one that brought in your dinner.